msalemor/aksguideline/README.md

 ### Azure Container Registry

-- Use it to store the images
+- Use it to store and retrieve the docker images
+  - The premium sku:
-  - The premium sku provides ability to have global replication of the images and thus images can be used on ASK cluster on different regions
+    - Provides ability to have global replication of the images and thus images can be used on AKS cluster on different regions
+    - Lock down ACR to VNet to the cluster that will consume it
+    - Sign the images, and only signed images can be used on the cluster

 ### Azure Key Vault